-Date Expense Total Cost

-(D) Total for visits

-Compare the total of all the estimated expenses you listed in Sections A - D with the Yearly Payment Agreement Amount to enroll in CSHCS.

-This worksheet does not guarantee coverage of the expenses above.
-If you have questions about CSHCS, please call the Family Phone Line at 800-359-3722 to speak with a parent who can help you.
-Asking for more information does not mean you have to join the program.

-Insurance

-Please make note of rates for deductibles and co-insurance that could affect the amount you would need to pay out of pocket for your child's metabolic condition.
-Once a deductible is met, there may be an additional co-payment or co-insurance on items past that limit.
-You will need to read your insurance's policy agreement to understand if this applies to you.

-Deductible amount: Co-payment or co-insurance after deductible is met (if applicable):
+Date Expense Total Cost (D) Total for visits Compare the total of all the esti Payment Agreement Amount to - ections A - D with the Yearly This worksheet does not guaran CSHCS, please call the Family Pho Asking for more information does ne Line at 800-359-3722 to spea k with a parent who can help you.
+Insurance Please make note of rates for d would need to pay out of pocked there may be an additional co-p to read your insurance's policy t for your child's metabolic conc payment or co-insurance on iter ns past that limit.
+You will need Deductible amount: Co-payment or co-insurance aft ole):

-This is a worksheet for your own records and decision-making, not part of the CSHCS application. v.1-19-16
+^{}This is a worksheet for your own records and decision-making, not part of the CSHCS application. v.1-19-16